 Allow us to share with your these 28 Free Promissory Note Templates in MS Word and PDF format to assist you.

-Promissory note an important legal document that is written in favor of one party in order to protect his/her rights.
+Promissory notes an important legal document that is written in favor of one party in order to protect his/her rights.
 It is an unconditional promise to pay back another person at a specific time.
-It is considered as legal binding but you cannot call it a contract as there is no condition like traditional contracts.
-This note legally binds one person to repay a specific amount of money to other individual on a specific date.
-These are made by banks, financial institutions, landlords or family as well as friends as a legal insurance to payback loaned money.
-It is usually contains date on which promissory note is written, future payment date, payment terms and conditions, total amount and sign of both parties.
-It is considered as a safest way to borrow money because with the help of promissory note you will get legal support for the repayment of money.
+It is considered legally binding but you cannot call it a contract as there is no condition like traditional contracts.
+This note legally binds one person to repay a specific amount of money to another individual on a specific date.
+These are made by banks, financial institutions, landlords, or family, as well as friends as legal insurance to payback, loaned money.
+It usually contains data on which promissory note is written, future payment date, payment terms and conditions, total amount, and a sign of both parties.
+It is considered as the safest way to borrow money because with the help of a promissory note you will get legal support for the repayment of money.